Countering Stereotypes of Indigenous Peoples - Microcredential Series

 Systems: Leadership and Institutional Change

-This microcredential takes a closer look at the relationship between anti-Indigenous stereotypes and socio-political-economic systems in North America.
-We examine how anti-Indigenous stereotypes are mobilized to maintain settler systems of power, which in turn are activated to suppress Indigenous resistance and lifeways, and to naturalize colonial dispossession and subordination of Indigenous peoples.
-Lectures address stereotypes of criminality, dysfunction, “angry” protestors, and the assumption that Indigenous people should “get over” colonialism.
+This course takes a closer look at the relationship between stereotypes of Indigenous peoples and socio-political-economic systems in North America.
+We examine how anti-Indigenous stereotypes are mobilized to maintain systems of power which in turn suppress Indigenous resistance and lifeways.

-This microcredential provides students with the tools needed to critically analyze, intervene on, and reframe these harmful narratives to support the work and actions Indigenous people are already undertaking to counter these stereotypes.
+This course provides students with the tools needed to critically analyze, intervene on, and reframe these harmful narratives to support the work and actions Indigenous people are already undertaking to counter these stereotypes.

 Learn More and Register